 \begin{proof} These statements follow immediately from Lemma \ref{characters-come-from-Lang}.
 For the second, it is sufficient to observe that the image of the geometric fundamental group inside $H(\mathbb F_q)$ is also $H(\mathbb F_q)$, because the total space $H$ of the Lang isogeny is geometrically connected. \end{proof}

 To check that a character arises from a character sheaf, we will mainly use the following lemma:

 \begin{lemma} \begin{enumerate}[(i)]

 \item Let $H$ be an abelian algebraic group over $\mathbb F_q$.
 Every one-dimensional character of $H(\mathbb F_q)$ arises from a unique character sheaf.
-The trace function over $H(\mathbb F_{q^n})$ over this sheaf is the composition of the original character with the norm map.
+The trace function on $H(\mathbb F_{q^n})$ of this sheaf is the composition of the original character with the norm map.